essykings/python-datetime/README.md

 print(dt_now)
 ```

 The simple program shows a naive datetime object.
-If you wish to make it an ware datetime you have to explicitly factor in a timezone.
+If you wish to make it an aware datetime, you have to explicitly factor in a timezone.
-So how can we add information about timezones in our datetime objects.
-The python datetime library does not have any module available for that but we can still use other libararies to add timezone information.
+So how can we add information about timezones in our datetime objects?
+The Python datetime library does not have any module available to work with timezones; we can still use other libraries to add timezone information.
 One such library is the pytz library.

-Suppose we want to get the current time in Nairobi city, we will need to explicitly use the specific timezone in our program.
-In order to get the timezone in Nairobi, we can use pytz to get all the possible timezones.
+Suppose you want to get the current time in Nairobi city, you will need to use the specific timezone in our program explicitly.
+To get the timezone in Nairobi, you can use pytz to get all the possible timezones.

 ```sh
 import pytz